-Note: DYHA conducts a separate Jr. House League program for those who enjoy hockey but do not want to make the time and financial commitment that the travel teams require of participants.
-All Squirt Travel Team players are required to participate in all Jr. House League practices and games unless approved by the board of directors as requested by their Head Coach.
-The Pee Wee and Bantam Travel Team players have the choice on whether they would like to also participate in the house league programs, for an additional fee.
+Note: DYHA conducts a separate Upper House League program for those who enjoy hockey but do not want to make the time and financial commitment that the travel teams require of participants.
+Squirt Travel Team players may be required to participate in the Upper House program unless approved by the board of directors as requested by their Head Coach.
+The Pee Wee and Bantam Travel Team players have the choice on whether they would like to participate in the house league programs for an additional fee.